The 9 Essential Amino Acids Vegans Need In Their Diet

 sleep bedtime tips, daily health wellness tip, meditation download to improve health and wellbeing

-The Alzheimer’s Diet: How to Prevent and Reverse Cognitive Decline by Amylee Amos
+The Alzheimers Diet: How to Prevent and Reverse Cognitive Decline by Amylee Amos

-Worldwide, about 50 million people are suffering from dementia.
-Alzheimer’s disease is the most common form of dementia and the emotional and financial toll of this disease is monumental.
-Alzheimer’s disease is now considered to be the 3rd leading cause of death with no pharmaceutical drugs available to effectively treat the disease, though not for lack of trying on the part of the pharmaceutical industry.
 Alzheimer’s drug development has the highest failure rate of any other disease, at 99.6%.
 That equates to billions of dollars thrown into potential treatments that do shockingly little to slow the progress, reverse the symptoms, or even prevent the disease.
 The five drugs that have been approved for Alzheimer’s treatment do very little to help the millions of people suffering from the cognitive losses and devastation associated with Alzheimer’s.

 Fortunately, recent research demonstrates that Alzheimer’s is not the idiopathic disease it was once believed to be.
 In fact, the causes and contributors of an individual’s Alzheimer’s disease can be pinpointed and treated.
-Contributors to the programmatic downsizing of the brain that is Alzheimer’s disease include physiological processes such as chronic inflammation, imbalanced oxidative stress3, and impaired glycemic control.
+Contributors to the programmatic downsizing of the brain that is Alzheimer’s disease include physiological processes such as chronic inflammation, imbalanced oxidative stress, and impaired glycemic control.
 These factors are all highly influenced by our diet.
-Thus, adopting an Alzheimer’s diet is critical in the attempt to prevent and reverse cognitive decline.
+Thus, adopting an Alzheimers diet is critical in the attempt to prevent and reverse cognitive decline.

 Can Alzheimer’s Disease Be Prevented and Reversed?